MicahElliott/mrswlf/README.md

 comfortable with an active thumb-`o` already down there (and a naturally tight, curly hand).

+This makes for something of a secondary left-hand "home row" in `wlcdk`.
+Those co-occur well together to minimize travel.
+And then the left-top row has minimal work to do, similar to right-bottom.
+That makes for an interesting asymmetry (high right, low left), but I don't see it causing problems.

 Another advantage of `wl` on bottom is that `rl` is an easy downward alt (ring-over-middle), whereas the opposite is clumsier (ring and pinky without careful lookahead).